 Another study looked at the ability to see motorcyclists under different conditions of conspicuity.
 Headlights on and blinking helped improve the ability to see motorcycles.
 Multitasking seemed to diminish the conspicuity of motorcycles.
 Increasing age of driver also had an effect on conspicuity.

 I’m Ed Smith, a Sacramento Motorcycle Injury Attorney with the primary accident information site on the web, AutoAccident.com.
 If you or someone you love has been in a motorcycle accident, call me now at 916-921-6400.
-If you are outside the Sacramento area, you can call at 800-404-5400 for free, friendly advice.
 You can find out more about our office by looking either Yelp or on Avvo, the attorney raring site.